duckietown/docs-duckumentation-1/book/duckumentation/20_markduck/65_docs_features.md

 each book will have the main header assigned the header `#book:book`.)

-Here is a list of som of the books as of August 2020:
+Here is a list of some of the books as of August 2020:

 - [](+opmanual_developer#book)
 - [](+opmanual_duckiebot#book)